Basic-Data-Infrastructure/bdi-stack/README.md

 # Authorization Register

+An implementation of a standalone Authorization Register (AR), as defined by the Basic Data Infrastructure Framework.
+This AR implements a the iSHARE Authorization Register API, plus an API for managing authorization policies; delegation evidence is provided based on the policies present.

+Policies are kept in an in-memory database (durability of policies is work-in-progress), The AR provides a PolicyView protocol for quering policies and a PolicyStore protocol for adding and deleting policies.

 ## ⚠ DISCLAIMER ⚠

 **The software is for demo purposes only!**  It has not been audited for security flaws and is not suitable as a starting point to develop software.
 Use at your own risk.

 ## Copying